xmos/lib_xud/module_xud/doc/hid_example.rst

-Although the ``USB_StandardRequests()`` function deals with many of the requests the device is required to handle in order to be properly enumerated by a host, typically an USB device will have Class (or Application) specific requests that must be handled.
+Although the ``USB_StandardRequests()`` function deals with many of the requests the device is required to handle in order to be properly enumerated by a host, typically a USB device will have Class (or Application) specific requests that must be handled.

-In the case of the HID mouse there are three mandatory Requests that must be handled:
+In the case of the HID mouse there are three mandatory requests that must be handled:

     - ``GET_DESCRIPTOR``